 - LEAKING LP-GAS MAY CAUSE A FIRE OR EXPLOSION IF IGNITED

-- CONTACT LP-GAS SUPPLIER FOR REPAIRS OR DISPOSAL OF THIS CYLINDER
+- CONTACT LP-GAS SUPPLIER FOR REPAIRS OR DISPOSAL OF THIS TANK

 OR UNUSED LP-GAS